RTEMS/rtems-docs/c-user/symmetric_multiprocessing_services.rst

 - ``rtems_interrupt_flush()``

-are disabled on SMP configurations and its use will lead to compiler warnings and linker errors.
+are disabled in SMP configurations and its use will lead to compiler warnings and linker errors.
 In the unlikely case that interrupts must be disabled on the current processor, then the